JaSt17/raaven_Pipeline/README.md

 #### **Step 6: Final Dataset Processing and Normalization**

-- Processes the identified fragments and consolidates them into a single comprehensive dataset.
+- Processes the identified fragments and merges them into a single comprehensive dataset.
 - The final dataset includes detailed information for every found fragment across different samples.
 - Normalizes read counts in the dataset to adjust for the total RNA counts in each group.
 - Outputs a normalized, ready-to-analyze dataset.

 ---

-**Note:** A more detailed explaination of the Workflow can be found in `Supplementaries/Workflow.pdf`
+**Note:** A more detailed explaination of the Workflow can be found in `Supplementaries/Workflow.md`

 ## Data Visualisation

-All the code required for creating data visualizations and performing analysis can be found in the `Plotting_Scripts` directory.
-This directory contains standalone scripts for generating specific plots, as well as Jupyter notebooks that can be executed to reproduce the visualizations step-by-step.
-Whether you are interested in exploring individual plots or analyzing trends across datasets, these resources provide a straightforward way to recreate and customize the visualizations.
+All necessary code for data visualization and analysis is located in the `Plotting_Scripts/` directory.
+This directory includes standalone scripts for generating specific plots, as well as Jupyter notebooks that provide a step-by-step approach to reproducing the visualizations.

 ## License